 Industry criticizes cannabis legalization draft

-It is, to put it mildly, all a bit complicated in terms of cannabis legalization in Germany.
+To put it mildly, it's all a bit complicated when it comes to cannabis legalization in Germany.
 When will it come, what could the legal framework look like and how could it all be implemented in the end?
-A key points paper leaked last week from the Ministry of Health, first reported on by the Redaktionsnetzwerk Deutschland reported, is supposed to answer all these questions.
-Although many founders are pleased that this brings cannabis legalization ever closer, they see a clear need for improvement in some areas, as a small survey by Startbase shows.
+A key issues paper from the Ministry of Health leaked last week, which was first reported by the Redaktionsnetzwerk Deutschland first reported on, is intended to answer all these questions.
+Although many founders are pleased that cannabis legalization is getting closer and closer, they see a clear need for improvement in some areas, as a small survey by Startbase shows.

 However, many industry representatives are particularly critical of the proposed THC content.
 According to the current draft, cannabis in Germany may only contain 15 percent of this active ingredient.
 When sold to people between the ages of 18 and 21, it should only be a maximum of ten percent.